2025-2026 Viral Respiratory Disease Updates

 What Can You Do to Protect Yourself this Season?

-1. Get vaccinated if you are eligible.
-For the first time, there is a vaccine available for each major respiratory virus.
-Who is eligible?:
+1. Get vaccinated if you are eligible!
+Vaccine is the most effective way you can protect yourself and those around you from illness.
+There is a vaccine available for each major respiratory virus.
+See below for each professional organization’s recommendations:

 2. Wash your hands often.